Nabinbista12/Summer-class/README.md

 ## Local development

 If you want to run the project locally, make sure to point the frontend at your local API.
-In this project the API base is defined in the frontend API file — if you are using the app locally, set the API to `dev` in the api file (for example: `frontend/src/Shared/api.tsx`) so the app uses your local backend.
+In this project the API base is defined in the frontend API file — if you are using the app locally, set the API to `dev` in the API_BASE file so the app uses your local backend.

 Typical steps (PowerShell):